nzlosh/stackstorm-mongodb/README.md

 ### High available setups

-Mongo databases using replication must have the replica set in the configuration or the action will not switch to the PRIMARY server and will fail.
+Mongo databases using replication must have the replica set in the packs configuration otherwise the action will not automatically switch to the PRIMARY server and will fail.

 ## Actions